oxfeeefeee/goscript-dev-site/posts/goscript_internals_II_the_runtime_a_en.md

 The [previous overview](https://goscript.dev/posts/goscript_internals_I_overview_en) promised a "relatively original wheel", however the runtime is in fact more like a cocktail.
 Most of the ingredients are from Lua, Python Go and Rust.

 * The VM and instruction design is inspired by Lua.
-Like Lua, Goscirpt has a register-based VM, and it also uses "upvalue" to support closure.
+Like Lua, Goscript has a register-based VM, and it also uses "upvalue" to support closure.

 * The memory management and GC is similar to Python's.
-Goscirpt uses reference counting and circular reference detection to reclaim memory.
+Goscript uses reference counting and circular reference detection to reclaim memory.

 * To behave exactly like the official version of Go, the data structures have to simulate how they work originally, things like Interface and Slice.